walterfreeman/phy211/syllabus.md

 using the chat features in Zoom and Twitch.
 If you have done the reading ahead of class, these presentations will serve as review and enrichment.
 Questions during the presentation are encouraged and welcome!
 We will also demonstrate for you the analytic processes involved in solving problems.

-**At any time during class, feel free ask questions and make comments**.
+**At any time during class, we encourage you to ask questions and make comments**.
 If you do not understand something, ask.
 During class I will have both Twitch and Zoom chat in front of me on a giant monitor; if you type something I will see it right away.

+I encourage everyone to be silly and have fun in chat, in Twitch-meme tradition.
+However, when we're talking about _physics_, please keep the chat clear for students who want to talk about the course.

 I expect that we will have lively conversation during class!
 To encourage this, we will be developing a way to look back over Twitch and Zoom chat logs and award extra credit to people who are active participants.